-Organizations cannot control whether or not they will be affected by a natural disaster, an extended power outage, or any other unplanned incident.
+Organizations cannot control whether or not they will be affected by a natural disaster, extended power outage or any other unplanned incident.
 However, they can ensure their business is prepared to respond to and recover from these events with minimal disruption or impact to their customers.

 These types of events disrupt business operations, and they all have the potential to cripple a business if a supporting contingency plan is not in place.
 So what happens after the worst-case scenario becomes a very real disaster situation?
 Your business is in a crisis.
 Can you rely on past practices or processes?
 Common Disaster Recovery framework is a classic risk management mistake that will impact your organization in both reputation and bottom line.
 The industry is riddled with numerous failed efforts resulting from monolithic Disaster Recovery implementations.

 Failure to Deliver When You Need Your Solution Most, "In a Disaster"

 Disaster Recovery and Business Continuity are organizational imperatives that reduce IT risk.
 The primary goal of companies with no tolerance for downtime is to achieve a higher level of business continuity, ensuring your IBM i is always available, no matter the underlying circumstances.
 Having a fully tested recovery plan in place can increase your credibility as a reliable company that is able to meet service and support commitments following a disaster—giving you a competitive advantage.

 How Well Is Your Business Prepared for a Disaster?

 Over the past ten years, the Disaster Recovery and Business Continuity landscape has changed dramatically.
 Where it was once normal practice to back up IT systems to magnetic tape media on a daily basis, most businesses now recognize that this will expose them to unacceptable downtime and data loss.